April is Child Abuse Prevention Month

 The first federal piece of legislation to protect children from abuse was the Child Abuse Prevention and Treatment Act (CAPTA), passed in 1974.

-In the early 1980s, Congress — recognizing the rate that children continued to be neglected — made a commitment to implement various solutions to childhood abuse.
-According to Children’s Assessment Center Houston the U.S. Senate and House of Representatives designated the week of June 6-12, 1982 as the first National Child Abuse Prevention Week.
-Shortly thereafter in 1983, the first National Child Abuse Prevention Month was designated in April.
-Government agencies and the public were asked to observe the week with ceremonies and activities to promote healthy, strong families through community support.
+In the early 1980s, Congress — recognized the rate that children continued to be neglected and made a commitment to implement various solutions to childhood abuse.
+According to the Children’s Assessment Center in Houston Texas, the U.S. Senate and House of Representatives designated the week of June 6-12, 1982, as the first National Child Abuse Prevention Week.
+Shortly thereafter, in 1983, the first National Child Abuse Prevention Month was designated in April.
+Government agencies and the public were asked to observe the week with ceremonies and activities to promote healthy, strong families through community support and social connection.

 The Children’s Assessment Center Houston also writes that in 1989, the Blue Ribbon Campaign to Prevent Child Abuse began as a Virginia grandmother’s tribute to her grandson.
 Her grandson died as a result of abuse, so she tied a blue ribbon to her car to bring child abuse awareness to her community.
 Since that day, this campaign has taken flight across the county.
 And in April, people nationwide wear ribbons in memory of those who have passed away due to childhood violence.

-In communities today, fundraisers or candlelight vigils are held as a way to remember and honor the positive messages shared by the communities who work to end child abuse and neglect.
+In communities today, fundraisers or candlelight vigils are held to remember and honor the positive messages shared by the communities who work to end child abuse and child maltreatment.

 According to the CAC Houston, in 2004 national child abuse organizations and related federal agencies agreed to engage public efforts in strengthening and supporting families and enhancing parenting skills.
 “Building on this national momentum, OCAN [Office of Child Abuse and Neglect] shifted the focus of its child abuse prevention resources to incorporate a family strengthening message promoting parenting and community support,” they stated.
 Today, the Child Abuse Prevention Initiative offers an opportunity for committees to support families, raise happy children, and keep them safe and secure.